 That trend isn't changing as digital and real-time payments adoption continues to see high growth among consumers and businesses.
 And the digital payments environment likely will keep expanding as more people demand it and the U.S. payments system introduces real time to support it.

 The 2020 Expectations & Experiences: Consumer Payments survey from Fiserv found 53 percent of banking consumers used mobile banking in the past 30 days, up from 47 percent the previous year.
 Using the same parameters, 26 percent used a digital wallet, up from 15 percent, and 69 percent paid at least one bill using direct debit (ACH), up from 52 percent.

 All of that, combined, puts tremendous pressure on any institution's back office because all transactions must be reconciled.
-And now, with the continued rise of person-to-person (P2P) payments, reconciliations could become even harder to manage.
-According to Early Warning Services, LLC, the network operator of Zelle®, 519 million transactions were sent through the network during the first six months of 2020, a 63 percent increase in transaction volume over the prior year.
+And with the continued rise of person-to-person (P2P) payments, reconciliations are even harder to manage.
+According to Early Warning Services, LLC, the network operator of Zelle®, five billion+ transactions and nearly $1.5 trillion have moved across the network from 2017 to 2022.

 With that kind of volume, it's easy to miss, mistype or deliberately manipulate data in the reconciliation process, especially when many accounts are still reconciled with spreadsheets and highlighters.
 Often, separate departments reconcile their own accounts, making it difficult for the finance and accounting teams to verify the data and close the books each month.
 The higher the volume, the more those problems intensify.

 The growth in payment methods, amounts and speed also creates the potential for increased fraud, particularly around real-time payments.
 A decade ago, transactions typically moved in batches, and payments took hours, if not days, to process, clear and settle.
 Now, when all the processing and network steps are considered, each must be completed within a second at most, including validation, accounting and fraud detection.